-Smoking during pregnancy is harmful for your baby.
-Find out about the effects of smoking in pregnancy plus tips and suggestions on how to stop smoking when pregnant
+Smoking during pregnancy can be dangerous for your baby.
+We look at the effects of smoking for expectant mums and how to stop smoking when pregnant.

 Effects of smoking during pregnancy